-- 122. Defendants' direct marketing of opioids generally proceeded on two tracks.
+- Defendants' direct marketing of opioids generally proceeded on two tracks.
 First, Defendants conducted, and continue to conduct, promotional campaigns extolling the purported benefits of their branded drugs.
 Advertisements were branded to deceptively portray the benefits of opioids for chronic pain.
 For instance, Defendant Purdue commissioned series of ads in medical journals, called "Pain vignettes," for Oxycontin in 2012.
 These ads featured chronic pain patients and recommended opioids for each.
 One ad described a "54-year-old writer with osteoarthritis of the hands" and implied that Oxycontin would help the writer work more effectively.
 Purdue agreed in late 2015 and 2016 to halt these misleading representations in New York, but no similar order has been issued in Nevada.
-Defendant Mallinckrodt marketed its products, Exalgo and Xartemis as specially formulated to reduce abuse and published information on its website minimizing addition risk as well as advocating access to opioids.
-Defendant Insys provided health care providers with false and misleading information in order to deceive such providers into believing the FDA had approved Subsys for more uses than the FDA had actually approved. - 123.
+Defendant Mallinckrodt marketed its products, Exalgo and Xartemis as specially formulated to reduce abuse and published information on its website minimizing addition risk as well as advocating access to opioids. - 116.
 Second, Defendants promoted, and continue to promote, the use of opioids for chronic pain through "detailers" sales representatives who visited individual doctors and medical staff in their offices and small-group speaker programs.
 Defendants' detailing to doctors is effective.
 By establishing close relationships with prescribing physicians, Defendants' sales representatives are able to disseminate their misrepresentations in targeted, one-on-one settings that allowed them to differentiate their opioids and to address individual prescribers' concerns about prescribing opioids for chronic pain.

-- 124. These direct techniques were also accompanied by kickbacks, prior authorization systems, and the use of other incentives to encourage health care providers, to prescribe the opioid medication for chronic pain. - 125.
+- 117. These direct techniques were also accompanied by kickbacks, prior authorization systems, and the use of other incentives to encourage health care providers, to prescribe the opioid medication for chronic pain. - 118.
 Numerous studies indicate that marketing impacts prescribing habits, with face-to-face detailing having the greatest influence.
-Defendants devoted, and continues to devote, massive resources to direct sales contacts with doctors. - 126.
+Defendants devoted, and continue to devote, massive resources to direct sales contacts with doctors. - 119.
 Defendants paid sham "speaker fees" to doctors to run educational events to discuss the use of their products, but the fees were actually intended to reward those doctors for prescribing Defendants' product and incentivize them to prescribe more of those products to patients.
 In fact, often times the speakers spoke at events with minimal to no attendance simply to collect the fee.
-These kickbacks increased as the number of prescriptions written by the speakers increased. - 127.
+These kickbacks increased as the number of prescriptions written by the speakers increased. - 120.
 Upon information and belief and at all times relevant herein, Defendants ensured, and continue to ensure, marketing consistency nationwide through national and regional sales representative training; national training of local medical liaisons, the company employees who respond to physician inquiries; centralized speaker training; single sets of visual aids, speaker slide decks, and sales training materials; and nationally coordinated advertising.
-Upon information and belief, Defendants' sales representatives and physician speakers were required to adhere to prescribed talking points, sales messages, and slide decks, and supervisors rode along with them periodically to both check on their performance and compliance. - 128.
-Upon information and belief and at all times relevant herein, Defendants employed, and continue to employ, the same marketing plans and strategies and deployed the same messages in Nevada as they did nationwide. - 129.
+Upon information and belief, Defendants' sales representatives and physician speakers were required to adhere to prescribed talking points, sales messages, and slide decks, and supervisors rode along with them periodically to both check on their performance and compliance. - 121.
+Upon information and belief and at all times relevant herein, Defendants employed, and continue to employ, the same marketing plans and strategies and deployed the same messages in Nevada as they did nationwide. - 122.
 As the opioid epidemic spread, many health care providers recognized the dangers of opioid medication, including health risks and the risk of addiction.
 Others, however, continued to prescribe such medication for off-label purposes without adequately warning patients of the dangers associated with opioids.